wp-plugins/woocommerce-globalpay/readme.txt

 When WooCommerce GlobalPay is installed it will automatically add the Naira currency to WooCommerce.

 = Something went wrong when a user was redirected back from GlobalPay to my site.
 How do I know the status of the payment? = WooCommerce GlobalPay always confirms a payment transaction's status from GlobalPay's servers after a user returns to the merchant's site.
 However, if the user for some reason is not properly redirected you can manually confirm the payment anytime.
 On the admin end, go to WooCommerce -> Orders.
-Find the order in question and in the "Actions" section click on the "Requery" button.
+Find the order in question and in the "Actions" section click on the requery button (see the second image on the [screenshots page] (http://wordpress.org/plugins/woocommerce-globalpay/screenshots/)).
 Give it a few seconds and the order's status icon will change to reflect the payment information received from GlobalPay's servers.

 NOTE: In WooCommerce, when an order is paid it is marked "Processing"

 == Screenshots ==
 1. GlobalPay listed as a payment method
-2. Updating an order status on the admin
+2. The requery button
+3. An order being updated using the requery button

 == Changelog ==
+= 3.0 =
+* Compatible with WordPress 3.9.1 and WooCommerce 2.1.9
+* Requery button changed to an icon font from [Fontastic](fontastic.me)
+* Fixed issue due to API change by GlobalPay

 = 2.1 =
 * Added support for Woocommerce 2.1.2 and Wordpress 3.8.1
 * Currency and payment channel displayed to user on Thank You page